Germanic boar helmet: Beowulf

 Boar helmets are referenced in the Anglo-Saxon poem Beowulf five times.
 In three cases they appear to feature freestanding boars atop the helmets, like the Guilden Morden example.
 Such is the case when Grendel's mother seeks vengeance for the death of her son.

-In another case, Hrothgar laments the death of his advisor by Grendel's mother:
+In another case, Hrōðgār laments the death of his advisor by Grendel's mother:

 In two instances, boars are referred to in the plural, such as when Beowulf and his men leave their ship as "[b]oar-shapes flashed above their cheek-guards" (eoforlic scionon ofer hleorbergan) These references may refer instead boars like those on the eyebrows of the Sutton Hoo helmet, as opposed to crests.

 Elene

 In the poem Elene, the word eoforcumbol appears twice and has been translated as "boar-crest on a helmet" or "boar-banner".
 In this context, it is presented both as a symbol of protection, and as a heathen symbol that is contrasted with the Christian cross.